sidney/brotlidecpy/README.md

 the decompression function, under the assumption that will be the most common use-case that might have that restriction.
 It is hundreds of times slower than the reference `brotli`.

-This is a hand port of the decompression portion of the Javascript project that is itself a hand port of the C code of the reference implementation.
+This code began as a hand port of the decompression portion of the Javascript project that is itself a hand port of the C code of the reference implementation.

 * JavaScript port of brotli [brotli.js](https://github.com/devongovett/brotli.js)